HITECHCRIME/HC_SG242_Kneeling_To_The_Bad/README.md

 ```
 i've been living every day like i'm kneeling to the bad
-you've been killing all your vice while i see it with my eyes
+you've been killing all your vice while (<still) i see it with my eyes

 i got evil on my mind, problems giving it a rise
 won't be solved with any time what can never be aligned